reliforp/reli-prof/README.md

 - Run more faster with lower overhead.
 - etc.

-Much of what can be done with phpspy will be done with php-profiler in the future.
+Much of what can be done with phpspy will be done with reli in the future.

 ## Requirements
 ### Supported PHP versions